 Young men in white togas?
 Why yes, and they are in Évora, in the Alentejo region, next to the well known Temple of Diana.
 Not far from the city of Évora you can visit the Almendres cromlech, among the most important megalithic monuments in Portugal and, apparently, also a great dancing spot – if you’re into dancing with your toga-wearing friends, that is.

 The guys in the empty parking lot?
 Probably somewhere in Alcântara, an originally blue-collar neighbourhood in Lisbon.
 I can’t be totally sure, so please don’t quote me on that, but in any case I could bet that bit was filmed somewhere near the river.

-Trivia tidbit: the album that includes this song was recorded during the 2020 lockdown in Portugal, with band members contributing separately, from their homes, to the album.
+Trivia tidbit: the album that includes this song was recorded during the 2020 lockdown in Portugal, with band members contributing to the album separately, from their homes.